Pranjalya/student-data-centre/README.md

 ```

 # You liked it?

-- Star the GitHub repo
+- Star the GitHub repo ;)
-- If you want to work further and update on this, do fork and submit pull requests
+- If you want to work further and update on this, do fork and submit pull requests, I'll look on it
-- Enjoy
+- Enjoy, please! :D